Elissap5100/Week-Three-Work/notes.md

 ![Solution](https://github.com/Elissap5100/Week-Three-Work/blob/master/SolutionP2.PNG)

-I did as the instructions said and even changed the java code name because it was differently named on my computer, but now when i open the application it doesn't open (at least there is no error code).
+I did as the instructions said and even changed the java code name because it was differently named on my computer, but now when I open the application it doesn't open (at least there is no error code).

 Pictures of some of my attempt to do a work around: